School Counseling and Placement

 Just as clients who represent themselves in court may not know the opposing attorneys and may not have seen many cases, you may not understand the differences between traditional and progressive educational approaches (hint: it’s not about politics); the ways different standardized tests are scheduled and their restrictions; when to press a family friend to write a note supporting your child’s application; or what to do with a waitlist decision.
 You probably don’t know Directors of Admission very well, and there is information that admission offices will not share with you because you are the parent of an applicant.

 Be as open and unbiased as you can with different perspectives on school.
 Do not succumb to the notion, often peddled by those with axes to grind, that there are a few schools that are so special that all others pale by comparison.
-I am not a fan of “Top Ten Boarding Schools,” or DC schools’ “Big Three.”
-This is not an athletic competition, and nobody seems to agree on what those top ten or big three are anyway.
+I am not a fan of “Top Ten Boarding Schools,” or the whole idea of Washington’s “Big Three” schools.
+I’ve been working with students applying to schools in Washington for 20 years, and I don’t know what the “Big Three” are.
+This is about a place where your student can thrive, not an athletic competition.

 If you’re a “DIY” type, and if your child is truly in the top tier in most of the aspects of an application, a professional counselor may not add a lot of value.
 However, a DIY approach can also be an undertaking full of grey areas — areas in which you have many questions but have not yet developed expertise.
 If so, reach out and I’ll offer some advice to support your child’s applications.